NgHanWei/EEG_Relearning/README.md

 `subj_list`
 folder containing npy files of 43 subjects closest to validation of target subj, used to train baseline model using dual_train_custom.py

+`trial_list`
+folder containing npy files of 43 subjects closest to test trial(s) of target subj, used to train baseline model using dual_train_custom.py